pythonfrankcc/LeetCodeChallenge/README.md

 Their is however a rule of thumb that states "You should always avoid optimizations that make yoour code less safe or less clear unless the performance benefit is big enough to show up in your applications benchmark."

+An ASCII chart consists of 128 characters.
+ASCII works well for simple English  but UTF is better for modern global needs accomodating special characters such as emojis and many different languages such as Chinese and Hebrew.

+we have functions such as the ord() function which returns the Unicode code from a given character, with its polar opposite being the chr() for normal bit strings.

+Here is an example
+value  = ord("A")
+print(value)

+solution = 65

 It would also be be good if you understood: a)The differences between a heap table and a BST